ArshavineRoy/superheroes/README.md

 ### GET /heroes/:id

-If the `Hero` exists, return JSON data in the format below:
+If the `Hero` exists, returns JSON data in the format below:

 ```json
 {